 As technology and online services get better, the gap between console generations narrow, so giving gamers the option to play all old and upcoming titles on all current and new consoles would be a popular and shrewd move to say the least.

-Rumours surrounding Project Scarlett, the reported codename for a disc-less and cheaper scale console, could hint at what Microsoft has planned.
+Rumours surrounding Lockheart, the reported codename for a disc-less and cheaper scale console, could hint at what Microsoft has planned.

 When coupled with the tantalising prospect of Project xCloud, Microsoft’s streaming technology aimed at making games accessible on any device, you have a recipe for success.

 This would leave the door wide open for Microsoft to really capitalise and define what the next-gen is.

 Instead of just launching a more powerful console, we could also have a streaming/download service which can be accessed on any device…

 If you really want a dedicated machine you can buy a cheaper, download-only console or beefed up, premium Xbox to enjoy the service on.